-Weeping Douglas Fir is an open evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
+Graceful Grace Weeping Douglas Fir is a dense evergreen tree with a strong central leader and a rounded form and gracefully weeping branches.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance tree.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.